zenonas/endpointer/README.md

 As mentioned above I'm actively going to work on improving endpointer and the following are a few features that I would like to see implemented.
 Feel free to suggest new ones or work on one yourself.

-* Custom cache path
 * The ability to easily edit cached files.
 Maybe a second executable that allows you to edit the canned responses in a pretty JSON format
 * A `--debug` flag to the command line that will give a pry window on every request allowing you to play with the Request and Response objects.
-* Configurable port
+* Configurable port(this can already be done if using config.ru)
 * Support multiple key/value stores for caching.
 Currently only uses local YAML files.
 One Suggestion is Redis support.

 ## License